suurjaak/h3sed/README.md

 Source Dependencies
 -------------------

-If running from source code, h3sed needs Python 2.7, and the following 3rd-party Python packages:
+If running from source code, h3sed needs Python 2.7 or Python 3, and the following 3rd-party Python packages:
 * wxPython 4.0+ (https://wxpython.org)

-Python 3 is yet unsupported.

 Attribution